Dividend Payout Ratio

 Dividend Payout Calculator

-So now you know the formula, let's have a look at the following example to learn how to calculate the payout ratio in real life.
+So now you know the formula, let's have a look at the following example to learn how to calculate this ratio in real life.

 You’re considering investing in Company MM that currently has 200,000 million shares outstanding, and would like to examine its most recent dividend payout ratio per share.